 - It is best to use a high-quality cleaning solution along with a microfiber cloth.
 Microfiber cloths are made of super-fine, soft filaments that attract dust and oils and do not produce lint.

 - We do not recommend the use of ammonia-based cleaners for any screen.
-Also, do not use ammonia-based cleaners such as Windex® on our films.
+Also, do not use ammonia-based cleaners such as Windex® on our screen protectors.
 Windex (and similar products) are made to clean glass and will often leave streaks on TVs, computers, and other electronic device screens.

 - The ammonia in such formulas shortens the life of the screen material and has unknown effects on anti-glare coatings.

 - How can I remove marker from my screen?

 - For light ink marks such as dry erase or crayola washable markers, try using a microfiber cloth dampened with water or a cleaning solution.